roboll/helmfile/README.md

     # --kube-context to be passed to helm commands
     # CAUTION: this doesn't work as expected for `tilerless: true`.
     # See https://github.com/roboll/helmfile/issues/642
+    # (default "", which means the standard kubeconfig, either ~/kubeconfig or the file pointed by $KUBECONFIG environment variable)
     kubeContext: kube-context
     # limit the maximum number of revisions saved per release.
 Use 0 for no limit (default 10)
     historyMax: 10